kyverno/policy-reporter-docs/docs/policy-reporter-ui/custom-boards.md

 You can also configure filter and how you want to display your results to reflect the needs of the users.

 ::: info
-We support the `CustomBoard` and `NamespaceCustomBoard` CRD Since Policy Reporter UI v2.5.0.
+We support the `CustomBoard` and `NamespaceCustomBoard` CRD since Policy Reporter UI v2.5.0.
 You need to opt in by setting `ui.crds.customBoard` to `true` in the Helm Chart (since v3.7.0)

 The only difference between `CustomBoard` and `NamespaceCustomBoard` is that you can not set a namespace filter in `NamespaceCustomBoard` as always only show results for the namespace they are applied to. `NamespaceCustomBoard` also do not show cluster scoped results.
 :::